AutoInsurance.com is supported by commissions from providers listed on our site. Read our Editorial Guidelines.

 Serious Injury and Monetary Thresholds

 If you’re a victim of an accident, can you sue?
 What is the threshold for damages?
-In Arkansas, there is no injury-level or monetary threshold.
-Because Arkansas is a no-fault state, the victim can sue for noneconomic damages or injuries.
+Because Arkansas uses a modified comparative negligence law, the victim can sue for damages or injuries as long as they’re less than 50 percent at fault for the accident.

 Accident Reporting Requirements

 Do you need a police report to file a claim?
-No, but it certainly helps.
+Not always, but it certainly helps.

 That being said, in Arkansas, you must report an accident if there is injury, death, or property damage worth over $1,000.
 Tell the police immediately in the case of deaths or injuries, or within 30 days for property damage.
-Failure to report an accident that meets this threshold could result in a license suspension.
+Failure to report an accident that meets this threshold could result in a license suspension and a fee anywhere between $100 to $1,000.

 Pricing Discrimination